broskos/bootcamp/README.md

 ## Labs for ZTP:

-The following labs use a [this](https://demo.redhat.com/catalog/babylon-catalog-prod/order/equinix-metal.ocp4-ran.prod) RHDP Environment.

-[!NOTE] The lab may take around 2 hours to spin up and ready to be used

 Once the environment is ready, use [these stesp](https://gitlab.consulting.redhat.com/shassan/bootcamp/-/blob/Nokia-Core/lab_prep.md) to prefer it for the labs.

 | Lab ID | Description | URL |